zhong-sir-q/sneaker-trader-web-app/docs/DEPLOYMENT.md

 ## Deploy frontend React and backend Express on AWS

+In the root directory, first initialize the environment variables by running `source .dev_env.sh` or `source .prod_env.sh` depending on the deployment stage.

 We are hosting the frontend assets in a S3 bucket, and packaged the backend app into a docker image to run it in ECS.
 Depending on the deployment type of ECS, if it is rolling update, `make run-rolling-update` will create a new backend docker image and push to ECR.
 If the deployment type is blue/green, since we have setup a [cloudwatch event](https://docs.aws.amazon.com/codepipeline/latest/userguide/create-cwe-ecr-source-console.html), which watches the action happening in ECR, if it is a success, then it triggers the [code pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-ecs-ecr-codedeploy.html) we have setup.
 Therefore, `make push-ecr-img` will trigger a blue green deployment.

 `make build-deploy-frontend` builds and pushes the frontend assets to S3.